9. Workflow: Packages and Environments#

 To open up the command line within Visual Studio Code, use the ⌃ + ` keyboard shortcut (Mac) or ctrl + ` (Windows/Linux), or click “View > Terminal”.

-If you want to open up the command line independently of Visual Studio Code, search for “Terminal” on Mac and Linux, and “Anaconda Prompt” on Windows.
+If you want to open up the command line independently of Visual Studio Code, search for “Terminal” on Mac and Linux, and “Powershell” on Windows.

 Firstly, everything you can do by clicking on icons to launch programmes on your computer, you can also do via the terminal, also known as the command line.
 For many programmes, a lot of their functionality can be accessed using the command line, and other programmes only have a command line interface (CLI), including some that are used for data science.